Xarang/YASMBC_2DPlatformer/README.md

 authors : @vincent.te,  @jerome.tchan, @victor.coatalem

-This is a C Video Game Project done in 38 hours straigth using SDL2 as graphical library.

-The game itself is a 2D platformer emulating the game Super Meat Boy by Meat Team.
-The controls and features are explicited in this README.

-As of today the game contains some POSIX functions and is as a result not Windows-compatible.
-Sorry about that.

 ## Introduction

 **Yet Another Super Meat Boy Clone** (shortened as **YASMBC** for the remainder of this file) is a game made in 38 hours for EPITA's *Rush C* project.
 As the name indicates, it is a platforming game inspired by *Super Meat Boy* by Team Meat and as such, features similar gameplay mechanics (such as wall jumps for example).
+As of today some of the function are POSIX and therefore not supported by Windows.
+Sorry about that.

 ## Build